mimblewimble/grin/README.md

 ## Credits

-Tom Elvis Jedusor for the first formulation of MimbleWimble.
+Tom Elvis Jedusor for the first formulation of Mimblewimble.

 Andrew Poelstra for his related work and improvements.